ScooloV/bbpedia/docs/death_zone/new_weather_tables.md

 skies and the relentless glare of the sun leaves the players squinting and shading their eyes.
-Apply a -1 modifierr every time a player tests against their Passing Ability.
+Apply a -1 modifier every time a player tests against their Passing Ability.
 Additionally, only Quick and Short pass actions can be performed.

 12 *Monsoon:* A sudden burst of torrential rain and high winds hits the pitch, making the ball slippery

 and erratic.
-Apply a -1 modifierr every time a player makes an Agility test to catch or pick up the ball, or to attempt to interfere with a pass.
+Apply a -1 modifier every time a player makes an Agility test to catch or pick up the ball, or to attempt to interfere with a pass.
 Additionally, when the ball scatters, it moves